squidfunk/mkdocs-material/docs/extensions/pymdown.md

 Recent versions of the extension lock support to an older version (2.2.7) due to JoyPixels' newer, less permissible licenses included in later releases.
 This restricts support to Unicode 9.
-To get the latest support for the current Unicode version, you can use Twemoji instead which has a much more permissable license.
+To get the latest support for the current Unicode version, you can use Twemoji instead which has a much more permissible license.
 Simply override the default emoji index being used:

 ``` yaml